Shubhamc817/Online-Job-Portal/Readme.txt

-For setting up the FSD-IP code, Please do import the same in Eclipse by going to File->Import -> Existing Maven Projet;
+For setting up the Online Job Portal code, Please do import the same in Eclipse by going to File->Import -> Existing Maven Projet;

 Before start in up, i would recommend you Please set up with the DB connectivities.